Noorindoo, Queensland: Geography

+There is a small section of the Yalbone State Forest in the north of the locality.
+Apart from this protected area, the land use is grazing on native vegetation and growing crops.

+Surat Aerodrome is in the south-west of the locality, adjacent to the boundary with Surat (27.1595°S 149.0760°E).
+It has one runway 1075 m long with no support services.
+Any use must be pre-approved by the Maranoa Regional Council.

 History

 The locality takes its name from the parish and lagoon, which in turn come from the pastoral run name, used from before 1858, reportedly the name of an Aboriginal person.

-Nellybri Provisonal School opened circa 1889.
-Between about 1896 and 1899 it became a half-time school in conjunction with Retreat Provisional School (meaning the schools shared a single teacher).
+Nellybri Provisional School opened circa 1889.
+Between about 1896 and 1899, it became a half-time school in conjunction with Retreat Provisional School (meaning the schools shared a single teacher).
 The school closed in 1906.
 Nellybri is a pastoral station (27.1234°S 149.3816°E).

 Beranga Bridge School opened circa 1896.
 It closed circa 1900.
 Beranga Creek and the Beranga pastoral station are within Noorindoo.

 In September 1921, a meeting was held at the Frogmoor pastoral station (27.078°S 149.114°E) to apply for a provisional school.
 Beranga Provisional School opened circa August 1922.
 It closed temporarily in 1926 due to low student numbers, and closed permanently circa August 1929.

 St Paul's Anglican Church opened at Bingi Crossing circa 1925.
 Its last service was 20 December 1942.